Your rights to see out-of-network providers

 What is the insurance commissioner doing to improve access for consumers?

 We have adopted a new rule designed to improve provider network access.

 The rule sets specific requirements for provider networks that a health plan must have in place to ensure access to covered services.
 These include:

 - Having an adequate number of providers and sufficient types of providers to support delivery of and access to covered services without unreasonable delay

 - Providing access to care in a timely manner and within reasonable proximity

 - Improving transparency so that consumers understand how to access in-network and out-of-network care

 Health plans are allowed to offer narrower provider networks, since some consumers may wish to select a less expensive plan in exchange for fewer choices in providers.
-But, these narrower network plans must still ensure access to covered services.
+However, these narrower network plans must still ensure access to covered services.